 Pocketed springs are best for couples since when one person moves, the springs move individually and not all at once.
 They are best for motion isolation.
 Also, avoid open-coil spring mattresses for orthopedic use since they tend not to use enough foam padding to make them truly comfortable.
 Luxury or premium hybrid mattresses tend to be constructed using pocketed spring coils.

 - Loom & Leaf Mattress

 - Cedar Mattress

-Our best luxury mattress reviews 2019 presents our opinion of the best premium mattresses available.
-The more important factors in a luxury mattress are its construction, the materials used, its comfort level and how it suits your preferred sleeping position.
+Our best luxury mattress reviews presents our opinion of the best premium mattresses available.
+The more important factors in a luxury mattress are its construction, the materials used, its comfort level, and how it suits your preferred sleeping position.
 Any individual mattress is unlikely to be suitable for both side sleepers and stomach sleepers for example, and we have given you good choices to suit your personal needs.

-Innerspring or hybrid mattresses that include a layer of pocketed spring coils generally offer excellent support for all types of sleeper, with the foam layers above the springs providing the comfort.
+Innerspring or hybrid mattresses that include a layer of pocketed spring coils generally offer excellent support for all types of sleepers, with the foam layers above the springs providing comfort.
 100% foam mattresses consist of carefully chosen layers of foam to offer both support and comfort, with firmness levels carefully engineered for those that prefer specific sleeping positions.
 Thus, side sleepers prefer a softer sleeping surface than front sleepers, with back sleepers somewhere in between.

 Our 6 best luxury mattresses should, between them, provide an excellent sleeping surface for all sleeping positions, whether you are light or heavyweight, and also for those with back and neck pain and other specific health issues.
 If we are missing something, or you want further information, then please comment using the Comment section below or our Contact Form.